duydd25031999/TC_note/Software Development/Lead Experience.md

 ### Encouraged Transparency:

-- Promote communication with external parties—through documented comments and shared pages—to maintain a clear record of updates and decisions for future reference.
+- Promote communication with external parties-through documented comments and shared pages-to maintain a clear record of updates and decisions for future reference.

 ## Mentorship